open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/pipeline/airflow/gcs-composer.md

 # Extract Metadata from GCS Composer

+## Requirements

-**Note:** This approach has been tested against Airflow 2.1.4 & 2.2.5 If you have any issues or questions, please do not hesitate to reach out!
+This approach has been last tested against:
+- Composer version 2.5.4
+- Airflow version 2.6.3

+It also requires the ingestion package to be at least `openmetadata-ingestion==1.2.4.3`.

 There are 2 main approaches we can follow here to extract metadata from GCS.
 Both of them involve creating a DAG directly in your Composer instance, but the requirements and the steps to follow are going to be slightly different.